I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 – What do these roots look like?

-Aerial roots on monstera deliciosa look like sticks.
+Aerial roots on Monstera deliciosa look like sticks.
 Older roots are brown but firm.
-Younger roots can start out greenish then turn brown as they age.
+Younger roots can start greenish, then turn brown as they age.

-Aerial roots grow out of the stem of the plant and they start out as small growths on the side of the stem.
+Aerial roots grow out of the stem of the plant, and they start as small growths on the side of the stem.

 – What are they for?